jeannap1/Predicting-Stress-and-Relapse-Using-Computer-Vision/README.md

 — Project Framework —

 The VLM & Eye-Tracking Execution:
-- Use a lightweight, open-source model like OpenFace or a specialized Vision-Language Model (VLM) like LLaVA to extract features from the video
+- Use a lightweight, open-source model like OpenFace or a specialized Vision-Language Model (VLM) like LLaVA to extract features from each static image
-- OpenFace can automatically track eye-gaze vectors, facial landmarks, and micro-expressions frame-by-frame, converting video into a clean timeline of numerical data
+- OpenFace can automatically detect eye-gaze direction, facial landmarks, and Action Unit intensities per image, converting each PNG into a clean numerical feature vector

 The LLM & Word Choice Execution:
-- Compile a list of behavioral markers from psychological literature (e.g., specific linguistic indicators of high stress or anxiety)
-- Feed transcripts of the text into a smaller open-source LLM (like Llama-3-8B) using structured prompting or sentiment analysis embeddings to flag "high-risk" language patterns.

-The Fusion:
-- Combine the visual timeline (eye gaze/stress expressions) and the textual data to see if a simple machine learning classifier (like a Random Forest or an LSTM network) can accurately predict when a speaker is entering a high-stress state.
+- Combine the extracted facial features (gaze direction, AU intensities, expression markers) across images to see if a simple machine learning classifier (like a Random Forest or gradient boosting model) can accurately predict stress-relevant expression states from a single photo